Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Trust in the Lord and do good; Dwell in the land and cultivate faithfulness.
 Delight yourself in the Lord; And He will give you the desires of your heart.
 Commit your way to the Lord, Trust also in Him, and He will do it.
 He will bring forth your righteousness as the light And your judgment as the noonday.
 (Psalms 37:3-6 NASB)

-Reign in Life? - A Lesson on How to Prove Your Point by Explaining One Greek Word and Neglecting The Other.
+Reign in Life? - How to Prove Your Point by Explaining One Greek Word and Neglecting The Other.

 In his book Destined to Reign Joseph Prince, echoing the philosophy of all prosperity teachers, wrote